RWKV-Vibe/RWKV-Inference-Performance-Test/README_EN.md

 Please copy the performance data from the terminal, paste it into a [new RWKV pip performance-report issue](https://github.com/RWKV-Vibe/RWKV-Inference-Performance-Test/issues/new?template=rwkv-pip-performance-report.md), and provide your **CPU and GPU model**.

 >[!WARNING]
-> Please record the performance data from the second or third round of dialogue to eliminate interference.
+> **Please record performance data for the third or later conversations to eliminate interference.** Recommended test prompt: Tell me a story about Mars.

 ## llama.cpp testing